manuelmarcano22/config-files/README.md

 Personal Configuration files for the Awesome Window Manager.
 Nothing really special but just in case I might need it again.

 #VIM - Vi IMproved 7.4
-Includes some binding to easy comment and uncomment in Python, LaTeX and Javascript, to save and save as sudo.
+Includes some binding to easy comment and uncomment in Python, LaTeX and Javascript.
+Upper W and Q to quit and save as sudo.

 #xterm

+#.bashrc
+Include some aliases, extended globbing and greeting with cowsay and taskwarrior tasks.